jake063/2021-Dev-Blog/_posts/2021-04-19-battesnakes.md

 date: 2021-04-19
 ---

+Battlesnakes!
+A fight to the death! one snake left slithering!
+See how we created the one snake to rule them all...
+...Sort of..

 ## The Idea

 This last week me and a partner have been slaving away at getting a Battlesnake ready to fight in a double emimination tournament.